 Can I get a refund if I don’t make enough income to be required to file?

 Yes.
 Even if you are not required to file a tax return, you may be eligible to claim certain refundable credits.
-“Refundable” means that a portion of those credits could come back to you in a tax refund.
+“Refundable” means that you could receive a portion of those credits in the form of a tax refund.
 A few examples of refundable credits are the Child Tax Credit and the Earned Income Tax Credit.

 Can I get a refund if I don’t pay taxes?

 It’s possible.
-If you do not have any federal tax withheld from your paycheck (for example, if you are self-employed) your credits and deductions could still outweigh any tax you owe, and this would result in a refund.
-You must file your tax return to claim tax breaks and to get a refund if you are owed one.
+If you do not have any federal tax withheld from your paycheck, your tax credits and deductions could still outweigh any tax you owe, which would result in you being eligible for a refund.
+You must file a tax return in order to claim a refund.

-If you receive a W-2 from your employer, a certain amount of money gets withheld from your paycheck to pay your tax bill all year long.
-So you do pay taxes, even if you’re not aware of it.
+If you receive a W-2 from your employer, a certain amount of money should be withheld from your paycheck to pay your tax bill all year long.
+In this case, you are paying taxes, just not all at once.

 If I don’t file my taxes, can I still claim my refund?

-You need to file a return to claim your refund.
-If you deserve a refund but you don’t file your taxes, the IRS will hold onto your funds until you submit a return for that year.
+No, as mentioned above, you must file a tax return to claim a refund.
+If you are eligible for a refund but don’t file a return, the IRS will hold your funds until you submit a return for that year.
 There is no penalty for filing a return late if you are owed a refund, but you must file within 3 years of the original due date to receive it.
 Learn how to file a prior year return.

 What is a CP88 notice?

-If the IRS is holding your refund because you didn’t pay prior year taxes, they will send you a CP88.
+If the IRS is holding your refund because you didn’t pay prior year taxes, they will send you a CP88 Notice.
 This will explain why your refund is being held and will require a response from you about why you didn’t file.
-Mail this form back or call the number on the notice to speak with an agent.
+You should mail the form back or call the number on the notice to speak with an agent.